 — if necessary, independently select the illustrations to the author’s materials, impose advertisements to the articles published in the Journal;

-- include the information about the authors of the articles in the Journal;
+— include the information about the authors of the articles contained in the author’s background in the Journal;

 — place full-text versions of the articles published in the Journal on the Journal’s website, in various domestic and international bibliographic and abstract databases, other online sources, as well as in periodical and non-periodical printed sources specifying the name of the Journal.